mpiorowski/mpiorowski/README.md

 ## Hello

 I am Mat, a principal software developer.
-Fan of Svelte, Go and Rust.
+Fan of Svelte, Go (+ HTMX) and Rust.
 And a little obsessed with bears.

 I've been coding since 2012 and have never stopped loving it.
 For me, each new programming task is like a small puzzle to solve - the more challenging, the better.
 And when I find an elegant and efficient solution ... that is truly satisfying.

 Currently have a pleasure of working at Solace as Head of Development.

-Right now the creator of:
+Creator of:

 - [GoFast](https://gofast.live) - The Ultimate Go Foundation for High-Performance, Scalable, Modern Web Applications.
 Accelerate Development with a powerful CLI.